*Please note that awards are subject to change

 To be awarded to an outstanding project that demonstrates the creative use of advanced science and technology to enhance vegetable plant productivity and quality.
 Projects eligible for this award include those in the area of biological pest control, irrigation, nutrition, growing media, climate control and mechanics.
 Available to Fraser Valley, Greater Vancouver and South Fraser Regional Science Fairs only.

-BC Hydro Power Pioneers Award (BC Hydro) - $100 and perpetual trophy
+BC Hydro Power Pioneers Award - $100 & Hardcover History Book

-To be awarded to a student(s) in Grades 4 to 12 who creates a project which creatively demonstrates electrical conservation and its environmental, social and economical impacts.
+To be awarded to a student(s) from grades 4 to 12 who creates a project which creatively demonstrates electrical conservation and its environmental, social and economical impacts.

 BC Nature Award (BC Nature Federation of BC Naturalists) - Grades 6-8: $75 | Grades 9-12: $75

-To be awarded at each British Columbia Regional Science Fair to the best natural history project done by a student(s) in Grades 6-8 (junior) and Grades 9 to 12 (senior).
-This includes studies of any aspect of natural history, conservation of natural habitats and/or natural species.
+To be awarded to the best natural history project done by a student(s) in Grades 6 to 8 and 9 to 12.
+This includes studies of any aspect of natural history, conservation of natural habitats, and/or natural species.
 An outdoor, nature monitoring or conservation project is strongly encouraged.

 BC Science Teachers' Award (BC Science Teachers' Association) - $100